Mariam Abdul Aziz: Marriage and issue

+Mariam also has a least ten adopted children including Afifa Abdullah and Farid Abdullah.

+On 2 February 2003, the Sultan announced that he was divorcing Mariam after 21 years of marriage.
+The divorce was done with a single talaq and no reason for the divorce was given.
+All of her titles and honours were revoked.

 Jewellery lawsuit

 Mariam accused Fatimah Kumin Lim of stealing jewelry in two lawsuits in London.
 The judge concluded that the thief had illegally sold two diamonds and a diamond jewellery worth about £12.5 million.
 She lives in Singapore and is currently pursuing compensation for the theft.
 Mariam had previously testified in court that she had given a diamond bracelet to one of her bodyguards on a night out in 2008 for safekeeping and had not seen it since.

 Social contributions

-Pusat Ehsan Al-Ameerah Al-Hajjah Maryam is a non-profit, charitable organization dedicated to offering high-quality training, rehabilitation, and educational opportunities for people with special needs.
-Mariam serves as Pusat Ehsan's patron.
-The center was founded by the patron with the intention of improving the lives of people with impairments.
+In 2000, Mariam founded Pusat Ehsan Al-Ameerah Al-Hajjah Maryam, a non-profit, charitable organization dedicated to offering high-quality training, rehabilitation, and educational opportunities for people with special needs.
+Mariam continues to serve as Pusat Ehsan's patron.
+The center was founded by Mariam with the intention of improving the lives of people with impairments.
+In 2024, Pusat Ehsan opened Brunei's first special education school, Sekolah Al-Ameerah Al-Hajjah Maryam.

-Together with Princess Masna on 8 May 2002, participated in tai chi during a mass charity exercise hosted by the Brunei Business Women's Association at the Hassanal Bolkiah National Stadium.
+She was the colonel-in-chief of the Royal Brunei Malay Regiment (RBMR) Women's Company (Kompeni Askar Wanita), which was founded in 1981.